Is it Bad to Keep Turning AC ON And OFF?

 There is a fine line between reducing energy expenditures and unintentionally driving up prices.
 For example, air conditioners are made to run more often and for shorter periods.
 Suppose you’re trying to maximize energy usage.
 Then you ought to consider the distinctions between automatically turning the air conditioner on and off or on and off.

-It makes sense to turn off your air conditioner only when it’s cold enough outdoors to open your windows.
-Is it bad to keep turning ac on and off when you’re at work or when the outside temperature is so pleasant that your home doesn’t need air conditioning?
+Turning off your air conditioner only when it’s cold enough outdoors to open your windows makes sense.
+Is it bad to keep turning ac on and off at work or when the outside temperature is so pleasant that your home doesn’t need air conditioning?